 Nice to e-meet you.

 I am South African born, and since marrying my husband, I now get to call Australia home.
-I am passionate about a number of things, including food and shoes but if I had to list 5 things I cannot live without, here's how that list would go:
+I am passionate about a number of things and if I had to have a list of what I cannot live without, it would easily be:

 God helping me, I take my everyday, ordinary life -- my sleeping, eating, going-to-work, and walking-around life -- and I place it before God as an offering.
 My prayer is that as I do this, it would encourage and inspire you to do the same.

-One of my long term goals is to open a school, or a series of schools, for underprivileged girls.
+One of my long-term goals is to open a school or, God willing, a series of schools for underprivileged girls.
 Core to this is my belief in the critical role of education in empowering youth to rise above their circumstances and realise their full potential.
 I am living evidence that education – paired with opportunity – can significantly improve the outcomes of young people, especially those of colour.